 While the majority of students have communicated with instructors through e-mail and received prompt feedback from instructors on their performance, most do not report having meaningful communications with instructors outside of the classroom.

-- Over half (61%) of students have used e-mail to communicate with an instructor often or very often, compared with only 9% of students that have never done so.
+- Two-thirds (66%) of students have used e-mail to communicate with an instructor often or very often, compared with only 6% of students that have never done so.

-- Over half (55%) have have discussed an idea from their readings or classes with an instructor outside of class at least sometimes, but 45% have never done so.
+- Over half (57%) have discussed an idea from their readings or classes with an instructor outside of class at least sometimes, but 44% have never done so.

-- Over two-thirds (69%) have never worked with instructors on activities other than coursework.
+- Two-thirds (66%) have never worked with instructors on activities other than coursework.